-(3) Includes revenues from products sold for use in automobiles, including telematics, connectivity and digital cockpit.
+(3) Includes revenues from products sold for use in automobiles, including connectivity, digital cockpit and advanced driver assistance and automated driving.

-(4) Primarily includes products sold for use in the following industries and applications: consumer (including computing, voice and music and XR), industrial (including handhelds, retail, transportation and logistics and utilities) and edge networking (including mobile broadband and wireless access points).

-(5) Earnings (loss) before income taxes.
+- (4) Primarily includes products sold for use in the following industries and applications: consumer (including computing, voice and music and XR), edge networking (including mobile broadband and wireless access points) and industrial (including handhelds, retail, transportation and logistics and utilities). - 14 (5) Earnings (loss) before income taxes.

-Substantially all of QCT's revenues consist of equipment and services revenues, which were \$26.6 billion and \$16.1 billion in fiscal 2021 and 2020, respectively.
-QCT handsets, automotive and IoT revenues mostly relate to sales of our standalone Mobile Data Modems, Snapdragon platforms (which include processors and modems), radio frequency transceiver, power management and wireless connectivity integrated chipsets.
+Substantially all of QCT's revenues consist of equipment and services revenues, which were \$37.0 billion and \$26.6 billion in fiscal 2022 and 2021, respectively.
+QCT handsets, automotive and IoT revenues mostly relate to sales of our Snapdragon platforms (which include processors and modems), stand-alone Mobile Data Modems, radio frequency transceiver, power management and wireless connectivity integrated chipsets.